-• Pump the piston rod slowly several times to expel air.
+• Pump the piston rod slowly several times to expel air with plugged the oil hole by finger.

+- A. Pump

-A. Pump B. Piston Rod
+- B. Piston Rod

-• With the piston rod fully stretched, check the oil level in the left front fork cylinder unit.
+- With the piston rod fully stretched, check the oil level in the left front fork cylinder unit.

 Oil Level